kristoferlund/blog/src/content/blog/241113-ic-alloy.md

 ### Read and Parse the IERC20 Source Code

-One of the greatest features of the Alloy library is the [`sol!()`](https://docs.rs/alloy-sol-macro/latest/alloy_sol_macro/macro.sol.html) macro that let's you read and parse Solidity source code.
+One of the greatest features of the Alloy library is the [`sol!()`](https://docs.rs/alloy-sol-macro/latest/alloy_sol_macro/macro.sol.html) macro that lets you read and parse Solidity source code.
 This means we can head over to [Etherscan](https://sepolia.etherscan.io/address/0x1c7d4b196cb0c7b01d743fbc6116a902379c7238#code) and just copy the interfaces we are interested in.
 Alloy does all the heavy lifting, converting the interfaces into Rust code that we can use in our project.

 ```rust
 sol!(